brunomazzottiamd/triton/880-axlearn-mha/README.md

 ## `run_mha_kernel.py`

 Python script with a simple command line interface to execute MHA kernels of interest.
-It can run MHA kernels from AITER, AXLearn and Pallas.
-The main kernels are the one from AITER (good performance) and the one from AXLearn (bad performance).
-The Pallas kernel is an unintended leftover at the time of writing.
+It can run MHA kernels from AITER (good performance) and AXLearn (bad performance, trying to improve it).

 We're interested in causal MHA with `fp16` data type.
 So, the command line interface just allows changing the shape of attention tensors.